Cbhihe/Pix_colorize/Readme.md

 ```

 ### Short Licensing terms:
-You can use the code as you please pursuant to the Licensing terms provided in this
-repo.
-In particular you can distribute the content of this repo as long as you distribute
-the afore mentioned license with it.
+You can use the code as you please pursuant to the Licensing terms provided in this repo.
+In particular you can distribute the content of this repo as long as you distribute the afore-mentioned license with it and you mention its two authors.